 The purpose of our annual incentive bonus program is to incent all individuals in the organization to meet or exceed both our annual budget goals as well as individual responsibilities.
 Our annual incentive program requires minimum performance thresholds for any payout to occur for specific performance measures and objectives.
 We believe the annual incentive effectively motivates our NEOs to drive operational performance without encouraging unreasonable risk.
 The Committee believes the achievement of year-over-year gross revenue, gross margin and Adjusted EBITDA growth goals will result in sustainable long-term stockholder value creation.
-Our 2023 annual incentive potential was based on achievement levels of these financial metrics, measured against our annual plan as approved by our Board.
-Overall, the NEOs' annual incentive bonus was weighted as follows: 50% Gross Revenue and Adjusted EBITDA, and 50% individual performance and achievement of goals.
+Our 2024 annual incentive potential was based on achievement levels of these financial metrics, measured against our annual plan as approved by our Board.
+Overall, the NEOs' annual incentive bonus was weighted as follows: 50% Adjusted EBITDA, and 50% individual performance and achievement of goals.
 The CEO was eligible for a payout of 50% of base salary while the other NEOs were eligible for a payout ranging from 25-40% of base salary based on these metrics.
+In 2024, the NEOs were eligible for an up to 150% payout of their respective bonus targets.